lleger/elixir-school/lessons/basics/documentation.md

 ![ExDoc Screenshot 2]({{ site.url }}/assets/documentation_2.png)

-We can now deploy this to GitHub, our own website, more commonly [HexDocs](https://hexdocs.pm/).
+We can now deploy this to GitHub, our own website, or, more commonly, [HexDocs](https://hexdocs.pm/).

 ## Best Practice

-Adding documentation should be added within the Best practices guidelines of the language.
-Since Elixir is a fairly young language many standards are still to be discovered as the ecosystem grows.
+Adding documentation should be added within the Best Practices guidelines of the language.
+Since Elixir is a fairly young language, many standards are still to be discovered as the ecosystem grows.
 The community, however, has made efforts to establish best practices.
 To read more about best practices see [The Elixir Style Guide](https://github.com/niftyn8/elixir_style_guide).

   - Always document a module.